4 min read

 What is protected health information (PHI)?

-PHI refers to any information in a medical record or shared during a doctor-patient interaction that can be used to identify an individual, including names, addresses, birth dates, Social Security numbers, medical records, and more.
+PHI refers to any information in a medical record or shared during a doctor-patient interaction that can be used to identify an individual.
+This includes names, addresses, birth dates, Social Security numbers, medical records, and more.

 Go deeper: What is protected health information (PHI)?